-Extensive planning goes into developing a fire station.
-The process includes creating a building that is functional as a fire station, yet complements the surrounding neighborhood.
+Extensive planning goes into fire station development.
+The process includes creating a structure that is functional as a fire station, yet complements the surrounding neighborhood.

-For a firefighter, the fire station is truly home-away-from-home.
+For a firefighter, the station is truly home-away-from-home.
 Being on-duty 24 hours a day - every third day - they take pride in keeping their stations, landscaping, and equipment in great condition.
-They also enjoy getting to know their neighbors and playing an active role in helping increase preparedness and safety in their community.
+They also enjoy getting to know their neighbors and playing an active role in helping increase preparedness and safety.

 If you ever have a question or concern, you can knock on their door and expect to be treated with respect and professionalism.
 And, if you ever have an emergency, you can expect excellent service, highly-trained professionals, and a level of compassion that goes beyond the emergency incident itself.